ponylang/ponylang-website/content/blog/last-week-in-pony-090323.md

 All done!
 Everything has been moved off of CirrusCI or ["decommissioned"](https://www.youtube.com/watch?v=yVDP5M0eTcM).

+### DockerHub to GitHub Container Registry Migration

+As we [mentioned last week](https://www.ponylang.io/blog/2023/08/last-week-in-pony-august-27-2023/#we-re-migrating-container-images-from-dockerhub-to-github-container-registry), we are migrating from DockerHub to GitHub Container Registry.
+On December 1st, we'll stop updating images in DockerHub.
+This past week we updated the following images:

+- `ponylang/changelog-bot-action`

+We've updated to post future releases while we migrate to both registries.
+It's unlikely we'll see another release before during the migration period so we uploaded tag 0.3.5 to GitHub Container Registry.

 ### Pony Development Sync

 [Audio](https://sync-recordings.ponylang.io/r/2023_08_229.m4a) from the August 29th, 2023 sync is available.